About me - image of me in the palace in Ferrera, done in Delauncy style

 How to make German hazelnut macaroons for Christmas

-Whenever my Mother-in-Law makes her Spritzgebäck for Christmas (which is every year), she always makes these German hazelnut macaroons.
-Not only are they delicious and light, but they also use up the leftover egg whites and the hazelnuts from our garden.
-Today we’re sharing her recipe for these traditional German Christmas cookies.
+Every year, my Mother-in-Law makes her Spritzgebäck for Christmas.
+She also normally makes these German hazelnut macaroons.
+Not only are they delicious and light, but they use up the leftover egg whites from the Spritzgebäck.

 Pile of 5 German hazelnut macaroons with some hazelnuts and a couple of Christmas baubles